 This seems to be the minimum requirement or threshold the employer has to fulfill before deciding to medically board out an employee.
 However, it is highlighted that each case is different and even if such steps are taken, the employee may still potentially be found by the Courts to have wrongfully dismissed an employee.

 In Gopalakrishnan A/L Vasupillai v Goodyear Malaysia Berhad and Anor, after looking at past cases on medical boarding out, Mohamad Ariff bin Md.
 Yusof J. echoed the essence in McGlyne’s passage above, surmised that “the employer in medical boarding out cases is expected to act reasonably in accordance with its obligations of social consciousness, and should attempt to offer an alternative employment to the employee, even though it might be a lower paying job”.

 Often, many companies have in their Employee Handbook listed down the procedure on medical boarding out and the compensation to be given.
 Even though such guideline on medical boarding out is provided for, the Court may still scrutinise the situation to determine if it was fair and just to the employee based on the surrounding facts and circumstances.

 To summarise, taking several steps (as stated above) may be a minimum safeguard for the employers to prevent a claim for unlawful dismissal.
 The employer should endeavour to be understanding, compassionate and empathise with the employee in dealing with a medical boarding out situation.

 6)Supra at

 7)McGlyne, J.E.
 (1979).
 Unfair Dismissal Cases.
 London: Butterworth & Co Publishers Ltd.

-Written by: Richard Wee, Lesley Lim, Janessa Kok, Oh Jia Ling
+By Richard Wee, Lesley Lim, Janessa Kok, Oh Jia Ling